Contact lenses: A guide for first-time users

 How to put in contact lenses

-- Check to see that the lens is right-side out.
+5. Check for torn or damaged spots on the lens, and make sure it’s right-side out.
 If the lens forms a bowl and the edges turn up, you’re ready to put it on your eye.
 If the lens looks like a lid — the edges are turned out — reverse the lens.

-- Slowly shut your eyes and roll them in a full circle to help the lens settle properly.
+8. Slowly shut your eyes and roll them in a full circle to help the lens settle properly.
 Open your eyes and gently blink a few times.
 Look in a mirror to see whether the lens shows up in the center of your eye.

-- If the lens is inserted and centered correctly, your eye should feel comfortable and your vision should be clear.
+9. If the lens is inserted and centered correctly, your eye should feel comfortable and your vision should be clear.
 If you feel discomfort or your vision is blurry, you’ll need to take out and reinsert the lens.

-- Once you’ve got the first lens in, repeat the process with the second lens.
+Once you’ve got the first lens in, repeat the process with the second lens.

 SEE RELATED: How can I tell if my contact lenses are inside-out?